kri-kan/deeplens/README.md

-# DeepLens - Image Similarity Search Engine
+# DeepLens - Visual Search Engine

-**DeepLens** is a high-performance, multi-tenant image similarity search engine built with modern .NET and Python technologies.
-It provides fast, accurate image matching using state-of-the-art vector databases and AI/ML models.
+**DeepLens** is a high-performance, multi-tenant **visual search engine** built with modern .NET and Python technologies.
+It provides fast, accurate similarity matching for both **images and videos** using state-of-the-art vector databases and AI/ML models.

 ## 🧭 **Documentation Guide**